 to a life direction in a fashion that cannot be closed.
 Christians refer

 to this guiding power of God in life as “opening and closing doors”.
-These words are from the Christian New
+A simple example from the Christian Old Testament (pre Jesus bits):

 Testament (the Jesus bits):